hsc-projects/snn_engine2/README.md

-# Proposal for an Ant Colony Optimization-like Mechanism for the Association of distant neuronal Subnetworks of spatially extended spiking neural Networks
+# Proposal for an Ant Colony Optimization-like Mechanism for the Association of distant neuronal Assemblies of spatially extended spiking neural Networks

-We propose to utilize the volume surrounding a spatially extended network as an information buffer by combining 3 concepts:
+We propose to utilize the volume surrounding a spatially extended network as an information buffer.

-1. Neurovascular Coupling,
-2. STDP modulation via chemical concentrations,
-3. Neural Concept Cell Assemblies,

-in order to solve a special case of the following 'associativity problem':
+By combining the concepts related to neurovascular coupling, STDP modulation via chemical concentrations, the concept of neural concept cell assemblies, we design a mechanism capable of solving a special case of the following 'associativity problem':

-    In a spatially extended spiking neural network, associate two chosen, distant cell assemblies, i.e. increase the strength of synaptic paths between them, such that:
+    In a spatially extended spiking neural network, associate two chosen, distant subnetworks, i.e. increase the strength of synaptic paths between them, such that:
-    (1) high firing rates of neurons of one assembly can reliably cause high firing rates in the other assembly and vice versa,
+    (1) high firing rates of neurons of one assembly can reliably cause high firing rates in the other subnetwork and vice versa,
     (2) a selection of already existing associations may not be significantly altered.